How to Manage Your Sources¶

 - Protection of Journalistic Sources (archived copy from Wayback Machine available here).
 From the European Court of Human Rights (ECHR).

-- Proof of Life: Notes and Template (archived copy from Wayback Machine available here).
+- Proof of Life and Other Templates, Risk Assessment notes, and Putting Together a Proof of Life Document (archived copy from Wayback Machine available here).
 From Rory Peck Trust.

 - Resources: Guides to Finding Expert Sources (archived copy from Wayback Machine available here).
 From the Global Investigative Journalism Network.